-Among other settings, approximation in value space is used in control system design, particularly in model predictive control (MPC), which is briefly described in Section 6.1.9.
-There, the number of steps in lookahead minimization is called the control interval, while the total number of steps in lookahead minimization and truncated rollout is called the prediction interval; see e.g., Magni et al. [MDM01].‡ The benefit of truncated rollout in providing an economical substitute for longer lookahead minimization is well known in MPC.
+Among other settings, approximation in value space is used in control system design, particularly in model predictive control (MPC), which is described in Section 1.6.9.
+There, the number of steps in lookahead minimization is called the control interval, while the total number of steps in

 [†] The names "approximate dynamic programming" and "neuro-dynamic programming" are often used as synonyms to RL.
 However, RL is generally thought to also subsume the methodology of approximation in policy space, which involves search for optimal parameters within a parametrized set of policies.
 The search is done with methods that are largely unrelated to DP, such as for example stochastic gradient or random search methods.
 Approximation in policy space may be used off-line to design a policy that can be used for on-line rollout.
-It will be discussed rather briefly in this book (see Sections 3.4 and 3.5).
+It will be discussed in Sections 3.4 and 3.5.
 A more detailed discussion, consistent with the terminology used here, can be found in Chapter 5 of the RL book [Ber19a].